 The course will be taught by Michael Tomz, Professor of Political Science at Stanford University.
 Tomz is an award-winning lecturer and a leading scholar of public opinion and survey experiments, fielding survey experiments in several countries.

 The course will (probably, plans for 2022 might differ from the ones that were in 2020) be held before the Bergen-Gothenburg-Barcelona Workshop on Experimental Political Science.
-Course participants are welcome to attend at the BGB workshop.
+Course participants are welcome to attend the BGB workshop.

 To apply, submit a cover letter stating why you want to participate, describe your previous experience (if any) with survey experiments and statistical packages, and summarize the status of your PhD project.
 Include a CV and dissertation abstract (max.
 1 page).